BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Setup-Guide/Setting-up-VSCode.md

 ![yaml errors 1](../../../_media/content/Tutorials/VSCode-Setup/yaml_errors_1.png)

-If you hover over the error you will see more information:
+If you hover over the error, you will see more information:

 ![yaml errors 2](../../../_media/content/Tutorials/VSCode-Setup/yaml_errors_2.png)